OscarDS/pymemdyn/.docs_source/manual.rst

 crash during the first stages due to hot atoms or LINCS failure.
-This is normal, and you have two options: i) trust that the full equilibration procedure will fix the steric clashes in your starting system, and then directly run the pymoldyn without the debugging option, or ii) identify the hot atoms (check the mdrun.log file in the last subdirectory that was written in your output (generally eq/mdrun.log and look for "LINCS WARNING").
+This is normal, and you have two options: i) trust that the full equilibration procedure will fix the steric clashes in your starting system, and then directly run the pymemdyn without the debugging option, or ii) identify the hot atoms (check the mdrun.log file in the last subdirectory that was written in your output (generally eq/mdrun.log and look for "LINCS WARNING").
 What if you want to check partial functions of pymoldyn?
 In